olvap80/InstantRTOS/README.md

 Once next schedule time is known, one can apply own unique efficient strategy for power saving, depending on the wait time needed.

-Design note: it would be irrational to embed all the possible Deep Sleep or Light Sleep strategies into the RTOS (and other RTOSes also do not)), so it is possible to use Scheduler::HasNextTicks to make your own decision.
+Design note: it would be irrational to embed all the possible Deep Sleep or Light Sleep strategies into the RTOS (and other RTOSes also do not)), so it was mede possible to use Scheduler::HasNextTicks to make your own decision.

 ## Hey, why PascalCase?
 To make InstantRTOS code not look like any other "coding style applicable for embedded", seriously: